Chromatic Cyclotomic Extensions: Higher Cyclotomic Theory

 are \emph{Galois}.
 For $n=0$, this is always the case.
-However, some novel examples of higher semiadditive $\infty$-categories constructed by Allen Yuan suggest that for $n\ge1$, this is \textit{not} always the case.
+However, for $n=1$ a counter example was constructed by Yuan in \cite{yuan2022sphere}.
 In the next section, we shall address this question for higher semiadditive $\infty$-categories arising in chromatic homotopy theory.